chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/be849bb5-70aa-48bb-8820-6096c01407a5">
 </p>
 <p>
-6. Open IIS as Admin and Register PHP: Open IIS by clicking on the 'Start' menu.
-Search 'IIS', right-click to open as Administrator.
+6. Open IIS as Admin and Register PHP: Open IIS by clicking on the Start menu.
+Search 'IIS' and select the option to 'Run as Administrator'.
 Once it opens, double-click the icon labeled 'PHP Manager'.
-Select the option to 'Register new PHP version' and click on the browse box in order to find the C-drive to select the file named 'php-cgi'.
-Before leaving IIS, be sure to click the 'Restart' button located in the top right corner of the window.
+Select the option to 'Register new PHP version' and click on the browse box.
+To locate the correct file, follow the path example provided to you: C:\PHP\php-cgi.exe.
+Before leaving IIS, be sure to click the green 'Restart' button located on the left side of the window.
 </p>
 <br />